AlphaGit/worklogger/README.md

 - Select the image that you want to use from https://hub.docker.com/r/alphadock/worklogger/.
 We will just assume `latest` in the next steps.

       docker create \
-          -v /path/to/your/configuration.json:/app/config/config.json \
-          -v /path/to/your/worklogger.json:/app/.credentials/worklogger.json \
-          -v /path/to/your/client_secret.json:/app/_private/client_secret.json \
+          -v /path/to/your/application/folder:/app/worklogger_home \
           -e TZ=America/Toronto \
           --name worklogger \
           alphadock/worklogger

 - Feel free to replace:

+    - `/path/to/your/application/folder` to a folder that contains:
-    - `/path/to/your/configuration.json` with the [application configuration](docs/configuration.md)
+        - `configuration.json` with the [application configuration](docs/configuration.md)
-    - `/path/to/your/worklogger.json` with the path to stored Google credentials, or make it a read-write volume
+        - `worklogger.json` with the path to stored Google credentials, or make it a read-write volume
-    - `/path/to/your/client_secret.json` with the path to the application client configuration for Google (see [Allowing Google Calendar APIs](#allowing-google-calendar-apis))
+        - `client_secret.json` with the path to the application client configuration for Google (see [Allowing Google Calendar APIs](#allowing-google-calendar-apis))

+        Note that any output files will also be written to this folder.

     - `America/Toronto` with your timezone of preference, with any of the [valid timezones from the tz database](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

 - Setup your cron job to this command: